 McGill University - Faculty of Law

-But Hobbes’s legal order has a private law side, too.
+But Hobbes’s legal order has a private law dimension, too.
 Indeed, he begins his account with private law because it allows him to express most vividly the fundamental organizing idea that underlies the institutions of both public and private law: the prohibition on unilateralism.
-This principle affirms that no private party is entitled to dictate terms or enforce justice claims against another.
-Public authorities alone are entitled to do so.
+This principle affirms that no private party is entitled to dictate terms or enforce justice claims unilaterally against another.
+Public authorities alone are entitled to adjudicate and enforce justice claims.
 In Hobbes, I suggest, the prohibition on unilateralism is manifested in various laws of nature that inform both the structure and norms of legal institutions.
-The prohibition on unilateralism thereby explains the public as well as private law side of Hobbes’s legal theory, and thus reveals public law and private law as a unity.
+The prohibition on unilateralism thus lies at the heart of the public as well as private law dimension of Hobbes’s legal theory, and reveals public law and private law as a unity.

-In the final section I consider a challenge from Locke to Hobbes’s legal theory; in particular, Locke’s assertion that individuals in the state of nature possess a private right to punish wrongdoers.
-In civil society individuals no longer have this right, but only because they have transferred it to the state so as to leave the state of nature.
-So under Locke, the prohibition on unilateralism loses its distinctive status as a necessarily public and constitutive organizing principle of law.
-I sketch a reply on Hobbes’s behalf.
-I also attempt to show how Hobbes can accommodate the intuitions on which neo-Lockeans rely to motivate support for a private right of punishment.
+In the final section I consider a challenge from Locke to Hobbes’s legal theory.
+Locke denies the prohibition on unilateralism, asserting instead that individuals in the state of nature possess a private and natural right to punish wrongdoers.
+According to Locke, in civil society individuals no longer have this right of punishment, but only because they have transferred it to the state so as to leave the state of nature.
+In other words, but for civil society, individuals would be entitled to enforce justice claims unilaterally.
+Neo-Lockeans, such as Nozick and Simmons, make similar claims, trading on the intuition that a private party can justly punish a deserving wrongdoer if the state is unavailable or complicit in the wrongdoing.
+I sketch a reply to Locke and his successors on Hobbes’s behalf.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.609 seconds